StamusNetworks/scirius/README.rst

 * Superuser can edit and create users
 * Staff members can do change on rulesets and suricata

+This allows to have three useful levels for users:

+* Read-only: no flag set
+* Staff member: with staff flag set, they can update rulesets and suricata
+* Super user: flags staff and superuser set, they can do anything

 Ruleset management
 ------------------